-You can use multiple services or ports and protocols in a rule.
+From 18.2.0 version on, you can use multiple services or ports and protocols in a rule.
 This approach helps reduce the number of rules in your PCEs, which helps improve the PCE performance.

 You cannot provision drop actions from the PCE in a NAT table for custom IP tables.
 Doing so results in a firewall generation failure.